Overview of departments for prospective students

 Studying Mechanical Engineering at TU Darmstadt: As well as providing information about applying and the prerequisites for successful studying, the pages for prospective students contain background information for applicants with practical training and professional experience.

-Online bridging course for prospective students: This online bridging course (in German) takes the form of instructional videos and related exercises to provide a brief introduction to issues, ways of thinking and methods in mechanical engineering.
+Online bridging course for prospective students: This online bridging course takes the form of instructional videos and related exercises to provide a brief introduction to issues, ways of thinking and methods in mechanical engineering.

 Women in Mechanical Engineering: The section about women in mechanical engineering contains information about scholarships and orientation events.